muhsalaa/smol/README.md

 This template should help get you started developing with Tauri, React and Typescript in Vite.

+## Installing

+- to install the release app just go to the release folder and download the `.dmg` file
+- you must still install ffmpeg by yourself

 ## Dev Setup

 - follow instruction here https://tauri.app/v1/guides/getting-started/prerequisites/